- Staff/Faculty and Non-profit forms

 Contact Person: Mary-Nance Miller

-Fit-2-Serve is local non-profit organization that is a catalyst for a stronger collaborative community through strengths, service, and relationships.
-We are specifically passionate about strengthening relational restoration through intergenerational learning, community gardening, and farm to table culinary classes!
+Fit-2-Serve is local non-profit organization that is a catalyst for a vibrant collaborative community through strengths, service, and relationships.
+We are specifically passionate about strengthening relations through community gardening, wellness education, and our Community Bridges programming!

-Volunteers can “drop – in” or schedule a “day at the garden” as a student group or class.
+Volunteers can join us for one of our programs above or in our Presbyterian Garden on Saturday mornings from 8a-Noon.
 Fit-2-Serve is also open to having college students serve as interns to support our mission to equip people for works of service.